jagadishdas21/Brain-Tumor/README.md

 ## Results

-The model was able to successfully identify brain tumors from MRI images with a high accuracy and precision.
+The model was able to successfully identify brain tumors from MRI images with a good accuracy and precision.
 Below is a sample output of the confusion matrix and accuracy/loss curves from the test set:

 1. Confusion Matrix Analysis